Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

       $BOOTPREP_FILE_PATH
 ```

-**Note:**
-The overwrite option "--overwrite-images" overwrites the previous/old image in S3
+**Note:** Using the `--overwrite-images` option in the command above will overwrite any previously uploaded images in S3.

 ## FMN add procedure